 The NPAC SMS sends the first network data object (serviceProvNetwork) that passes the scope/filter criteria to the Local SMS that initiated the request.

-The NPAC SMS sends continues to send to the Local SMS all network data objects (serviceProvNetwork) that pass the scope/filter criteria.
+The NPAC SMS continues to send to the Local SMS all network data objects (serviceProvNetwork) that pass the scope/filter criteria.

 A final M-GET response is sent to the Local SMS that initiated the request once all scoped/filtered network objects have been returned, and will contain no data.